brandontruggles/add-redux/README.md

 - `-l, --no-logger` - Skips adding [redux-logger](https://github.com/evgenyrodionov/redux-logger) to the project dependencies and boilerplate code.
 - `-t, --no-thunk` - Skips adding [redux-thunk](https://github.com/gaearon/redux-thunk) to the project dependencies and boilerplate code.
 - `-p, --no-promise` - Skips adding [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) to the project dependencies and boilerplate code.
-- `-e, --examples` - Adds an `add_redux_examples/` directory to the project root.
+- `-e, --examples` - Adds an `redux_examples/` directory to the project root.
 This directory includes examples for integrating redux with different types of projects.

+Examples
+---

+The following example directories are generated within the `redux_examples/` directory when using the `--examples` flag.

+- `react_example/` - An example project for integrating Redux with React.
+Includes a sample `App.js` file and a sample component which is used in `App.js`.